herry13/nuri-lang/README.md

 #### String Manipulation Functions

-There are two string functions:
+There are two string manipulation functions:
-- string concatenation `1 + ' is an integer, but ' + true + ' is a boolean.'`
+- string concatenation: `1 + ' is an integer, but ' + true + ' is a boolean.'`
-- string interpolation `"a string with a ${basic-value} or a ${variable}"`
+- string interpolation: `"a string with a ${basic-value} or a ${variable}"`
-- regular expression matching `'a string is matched with' =~ /regular expression/`
+- regular expression (regexp) matching: `'a string is matched with' =~ /regular expression/`

 The string concatenation resembles Java syntax where any basic value (boolean, integer, float, string, array, or reference) can be concatenated with a string.
 It uses the same symbol with arithmetic addition function i.e. `+`.
-To distinguish between arithmetric or string, the left association is used where if any operand (left or right) is a string then it will be string concatenation, otherwise it will be arithmetic addition.
+To distinguish between arithmetric or string, the left association is used where if any operand (left or right) is a string then it will be a string concatenation, otherwise it will be an arithmetic addition.

 A value or a variable can be used in the string interpolation if it is a basic value i.e. a boolean, an integer, a float, a string, an array, or a reference of object.

-In the regexp matching function, the left operand should be a string, a variable with type of string, or a function with type of string.
+In the regular expression matching function, the left operand should be a string, a variable with type of string, or a function with type of string.
+It always returns a boolean `true` if the string matched the regular expression, otherwise `false`.
 The symbols that can be used in the regular expression are:
-- `.` any character except newline
+- `.` any character except newline,
-- `*` matches the preceding expression zero, one or several times
+- `*` matches the preceding expression zero, one or several times,
-- `+` matches the preceding expression one or several times
+- `+` matches the preceding expression one or several times,
-- `?` matches the preceding expression once or not at all
+- `?` matches the preceding expression once or not at all,
-- `[...]` matches one of the character set
+- `[...]` matches one of the character set,
-- `^` match at the beginning of line
+- `^` match at the beginning of line,
-- `$` match at the end of line
+- `$` match at the end of line,
-- `|` alternative between two expression
+- `|` alternative between two expressions,
-- `(...)` grouping expression
+- `(...)` grouping expressions,
-- `\` quotes special characters
+- `\` quotes special characters.

 #### Shell-Command Function

-We can execute a shell-command and then assign the (string) result to a variable.
-The command should be declared between two backticks.
+We can execute a shell-command and then assign the result (as a `string` value) to a variable.
+The command should be declared between two backticks (`` `...` ``).

 ```javascript
 main {